Jakub-Danielewicz/NeuralTabGenerator/README.md

 # NeuralTabGenerator
   Neural Tab Generator is a program designed to generate Guitar Pro Tablature files in .gp5 format from MIDI files.
 It utilizes a pre-trained pyTorch model, which was trained on classical guitar compositions obtained from http://www.classclef.com.
+DadaGP is utilized for Guitar Pro file export.

 The project was created for Bachelor of Engineering thesis in Acoustic Engineering at AGH University of Science and Technology.